Jul 21, 2023

 CPR is recommended even though it is considered useless in situations of trauma-related cardiac arrest.
 Treating the underlying cause of pericardial tamponade or tension pneumothorax, for example, may be helpful.

 CPR is given to a person who is experiencing cardiac arrest to sustain cardiac output and oxygenate their blood, therefore saving their vital organs.
 Both oxygenation and blood circulation are necessary for delivering oxygen to the tissues.
-Several systems must cooperate to produce a pressure gradient between the venous and arterial vascular beds to carry out CPR.
+Several systems must cooperate to produce a pressure gradient between the venous and arterial vascular beds to carry out Cardiopulmonary Resuscitation.
 The absence of blood flow may cause harm to the brain after about four minutes, and irreparable damage after about seven minutes.
 If blood flow is disrupted for one to two hours, body cells typically perish.
 Therefore, the best results from CPR usually come from starting it within seven minutes of the blood flow stopping.

 The heart's ability to maintain a steady rhythm also rapidly declines.
 The brain can survive longer at low body temperature, as has occasionally been seen in near-drownings.
 In the event of cardiac arrest, effective CPR delays brain stem death by allowing enough oxygen to reach the brain and maintaining the heart's responsiveness to defibrillation attempts.

-If the incorrect compression rate is used during CPR, it is possible to lower the volume of blood that is returned to the heart from the veins, which goes against the established guidelines of the American Heart Association, which recommend between 100 and 120 compressions per minute.
+If the incorrect compression rate is used during Cardiopulmonary Resuscitation, it is possible to lower the volume of blood that is returned to the heart from the veins, which goes against the established guidelines of the American Heart Association, which recommend between 100 and 120 compressions per minute.
 For example, the victim's chances of survival may be adversely affected if CPR is performed with a continuous compression rate of greater than 120 beats per minute.

 Performing CPR is an important life-saving process and it can help in emergencies to provide basic life support.
 We can perform CPR by following the steps: